 In preparation for what's going to be an unprecedented quick rollout of a vaccine that nearly everyone in the country will want, healthcare organizations around the Bay Area are purchasing low-temperature freezers that are capable of storing the coronavirus vaccine being developed by Pfizer and BioNTech.

-Unlike other vaccines, this one requires storage at minus 94 degrees Fahrenheit (or -70C), which is a temperature most freezers at community hospitals and clinics can't reach.
+Unlike other vaccines, this one requires storage unit facilities maintained at minus 94 degrees Fahrenheit (or -70C), which is a temperature most freezers at community hospitals and clinics can't reach.

 As the Chronicle reports, pharmacists at the Bay Area's big hospitals first learned about this detail in August, during a meeting in which Pfizer's vaccine was discussed as being on the fastest track to approval.
 And earlier this week we learned from an preliminary report on the third phase of the vaccine trial that the vaccine appears to be 90-percent effective at preventing COVID-19 — an effectiveness rate that wasn't dreamed of by experts in the field, and which still must be peer-reviewed.

 The double-blind study reached its conclusion using 43,538 participants, and did not find any adverse effects — leading to speculation that the vaccine could have FDA approval by the end of the year.

 Ryan Stice, who oversees Sutter Health's pharmacy services, tells the Chronicle that he spent the last two months sourcing and purchasing a dozen large freezers capable of storing 30,000 vaccine doses — each at a cost of $10,000.
 And Sutter also purchased three portable freezers at $8,000 apiece, which can hold 12,000 doses each and be used for transporting the vaccine between hospital and clinic locations.